What insurance plans do you accept?

 Why do I have bleeding gums when I’m pregnant?

 Many women experience bleeding gums when they are pregnant.
 Swollen or bleeding gums are caused by the increase in hormones.
 Since this increase in hormones can lead to more plaque, it is important to visit your dentist regularly or even an extra time during pregnancy for a thorough cleaning and to make sure that the bleeding gums are not transitioning into a more serious dental concern or infection.
 Brushing regularly, especially close to the gums, and daily flossing can prevent bleeding gums while pregnant, but if you do see some inflammation in your gums during pregnancy, don’t be overly concerned, as it is common and most often your gums will return to normal after pregnancy.

 How do I maintain healthy gums?

-Healthy lower gums begin with proper care and maintenance.
-Brushing your teeth and flossing regularly, minimizing sugary snacks and visiting the dentist are the right combination for healthy lower gums, teeth and body.
-At least two times a day is a good benchmark for the amount of times to brush, but brushing after every meal or snack, especially sugary snacks, is ultimate.
-We recommend flossing at least once a day, but again, after every meal or snack is optimum for healthy gums.
-With proper home care and two maintenance visits to the dentist to remove plaque and tarter, your lower and upper gums will be fit and healthy.
+Healthy gums begin with proper care and maintenance.
+Brushing your teeth and flossing regularly, minimizing sugary snacks, and visiting the dentist regularly are the right combination for healthy gums, teeth and body.
+Twice a day is a good benchmark for the amount of times to brush, but brushing after every meal or snack, especially sugary snacks, is ideal.
+Daily flossing helps keep the gums healthy by cleaning between the teeth where your toothbrush can't reach.
+With proper home care and two maintenance dental visits per year to remove plaque and tarter, your teeth and gums will be fit and healthy.

 How do dental fillings work?